varya/steroids/_posts/debugging/2013-05-24-safari-web-inspector.markdown

 If you type in `window.location.reload();`, the WebView reloads itself, which allows you to see network requests and possible console errors that happen when the WebView loads.

 You can even debug JavaScript by inserting breakpoints: open a .js file in the Safari Web Inspector (e.g. from the *Resource* tab) and click on the line numbers to insert break points.
 Then, reload the WebView.
 JavaScript execution will pause at the breakpoints, and the Debug tab shows the current call stack.

+## Troubleshooting

+If you cannot see any WebViews listed in Safari's Develop menu even though your Simulator is running, the cause might be ghost Simulator processes left behind.
+In your Terminal, run

+{% highlight bash %}
+$ ps aux | grep imulator
+{% endhighlight %}

+This finds all running processes and then filters the output to those that match the regexp `imulator`.
+If you see multiple Simulator processes running, that's probably the cause of your problem.
+You can kill all Simulator processes with the command

+{% highlight bash %}
+$ pkill -f imulator
+{% endhighlight %}

+This kills all processes whose name matches `imulator`.
+Then, simply open the Simulator again and your WebViews should be listed fine.